Last updated on June 10, 2026

 But that’s where the harness ability kicks in.
 The Soul Stone suggests that you are the one who harnesses these stones, so we could have an entire suite of noncreature spells that fetch them or that provide us other perks for having them on the battlefield.

-The Time Stone screams extra turns, maybe as an activated ability that also asks you to exert The Time Stone so that we don’t chain infinite turns in Limited.
-You could also design a Time Stone that grants every spell you cast flash.
+The Time Stone screams extra turns, maybe as an activated ability that also asks you to exert or exhaust The Time Stone so that we don’t chain infinite turns in Limited.
+R&D could also design a Time Stone that grants every spell you cast flash.

 I first thought of The Power Stone as a legendary equipment that gives one of your creatures a massive buff, but if we try to keep in line with effects that tie to you, the player as the one that harnesses them, I think a super-charged anthem effect makes sense.
 It could also be a damage doubler or tripler.